A cottage on Easdale Island

-Inside the living room it is evocative of times past and echos of the Victorian slate workers cottage.
+Inside the living room it is evocative of times past with echos of the Victorian slate workers cottage.
 It offers a cosy living room/kitchen area with beams, wood paneling, and a hearth with a multifuel burner.
-As well as having electric heating for convenience the kitchen has an electric cooker, microwave oven, washing machine and fridge and freezer(outside).
+As well as having electric heating for convenience the kitchen has an electric cooker, microwave oven, washing machine and fridge and freezer.
 There are two bed rooms also panelled and beamed continuing the character and furnished with a double bed and bunk beds.
-Up the ladder is a private space with a futon bed where you can wake to the sound of the sea and views over Easdale bay and the Island of Luing.
-Two sky lights open to the Southern side of the island with glimpses of the Islands of Scarba, Jura, Belnahua and the Garvellachs.
-The cottage is a rustic retreat and bolthole from the hustle and bustle of modern life.
+Up the ladder is a private space ( NOT AVAILABLE HEALTH AND SAFETY – steep ladder) The cottage is a rustic retreat and bolthole from the hustle and bustle of modern life.
 If you want a digital detox, this is the place.
-You will find a fine established private garden, enclosed by local slate walls.
-These keep out those wild winds that blow from the Atlantic Ocean which is only 100 paces from the garden.
-There you will find a unique stony beach, covered in the famous Easdale slate which has been rounded by the sea and shines with Fools gold.
+You will find an established private garden, enclosed by local slate walls to help keep out those wild winds that blow from the Atlantic Ocean which is only 100 paces from the garden.
+There you will find a unique stony beach, covered in the famous Easdale slate which has been rounded by the sea.
+It is believed the novel,

-The cottage is also a convenient base to travel to the other extraordinary islands in the area, Skye, Jura, Rum, Eiegg, to name only a few.
-In the nearby village of Balvicar on Seil a small but well stocked store provides most essentials and closer to hand in Ellenbech newspapers and milk can be purchased.
+The cottage is also a convenient base to travel to the othner extraordinary islands in the area; Scarba, Mull, Jura, Skye, Jura, Rum, Eiegg, to name a few.
+In the nearby village of Balvicar on Seil, a small but well stocked store provides most essentials and closer to hand in Ellenbech newspapers and milk can be purchased.
 There are pubs in the area to discover and details will be available in the cottage.
 A must for any visit is Seafari; whether it is whale watching, wildlife trip or a `spin` in the Correvreckan it will rank as a life-time experience.

 THE OLD MAN OF STORR

-For the competant sailors and fishermen, the cottage has a small dinghy that can be launched for a row around the harbour and into the sound weather permitting and also a kayak of the unsinkable sit on variety but wet suit and buoyancy aid essential!
-There is an inflatable 2 seater canoe but again this should only be used in the harbour.
+For the competant sailors and fishermen, the cottage has a small dinghy that can be launched for a row around the harbour and into the sound – weather permitting.
+There is also a kayak (or two) of the sitontop variety but wet suit and buoyancy aid are essential!
 For those who like to swim on the wild side there is a quarry for swimming in.
 And for the more adventurous, there is a boat ride available to see a mythical sea monster – The Corryvreckan whirlpool that is a must for any visitor!